ConnorBritain/fusion_tools/themes/editors/vscode/README.md

 > Cursor & Windsurf read directly from the VS Code Marketplace, so a single listing covers all three.

 ### 1 · Marketplace *(recommended)*

+For easiest installation of the theme, you can access it directly from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=connorengland.fusion-health).

+Or, from inside your favorite editor, do the following:

 1. Press **⌘ Shift X** / **Ctrl Shift X**.
 2. Search for **“Fusion Health”** (identifier `connorengland.fusion-health`) and click **Install**.